DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

 gentrification, and racism.
 Protest camps were often short-lived as police frequently evicted demonstrators after a few days, making the task of documenting these experiences important but also difficult to implement.
-In the 1990s, a new attempt by Berkeley University to build residential buildings in park areas sparked a new wave of protests, which found an important symbolic and affective precedent in the archival material accumulated in the 1970s.
-In the 2010s, with Occupy, the legacy of People’s Park movements revived through the digitization of archival material and its circulation on social media.
+In the 1990s, a new attempt by UC Berkeley to build residential buildings in park areas sparked a new wave of protests, which found an important symbolic and affective precedent in the archival material accumulated in the 1970s.
+In the 2010s, with Occupy, the legacy of the People’s Park movements revived through the digitization of archival material and its circulation on social media.
 Archival records are not merely the material ‘residue’ of past demonstrations and social movements, Lovell shows, but are active ingredients in later